For patients experiencing a mental health crisis, the Crisis Team can be contacted directly on: 08000 51 61 71

 For more information please go to the Crisis Team website.

 North Yorkshire Mental Health helpline: a confidential and anonymous service available to anyone registered with a North Yorkshire GP.
 This service provides a listening ear, emotional support, signposting and referral into other services for individuals and carers of people experiencing mental distress.

 Mindfulness courses: if you suffer from repeated episodes of depression, are a stressed carer or parent of someone with a mental health problem this type of therapy may be able to help you.
-For details of free courses in our area please click on the link.
+There are free mindfulness courses available in our area.